 Most folks have costs for food, day care and medical expenses.
 But, if you are a celebrity or wealthy, your children may have costs for stabling their horses, expensive boarding schools, private music lessons or summer vacations in Europe.
 Traditionally, child support is calculated using the New Jersey Child Support Guidelines, a computer program that is designed to calculate a child support figure for parents who do not reside together.
 The guidelines take into account income, overnights spent with the non-custodial parent and child-related costs such as daycare and out-of-pocket medical expenses.
 But, the guidelines are only intended to cover families who earn a maximum of $187,000.
 In high net worth divorce cases, figuring out the amount of child support can get complicated and involves the family court judges weighing factors such as the needs of the child, the standard of living and economics of the parents, the income and earning capacity of the child and any other factors that the court finds relevant.

 Divorce is difficult, even for the wealthy.
 Complex decisions in high net worth divorce must be made regarding fair division of assets and debts all while being sure that the kids are happy and healthy through this reorganization of your family.
 No amount of money can wipe away the anxiety and uncertainty of a marriage ending, even if you are accustomed to the very best.

-If you have any other questions about high net worth divorce or any other family law issue, please contact us to schedule your free and confidential consultation with one of our qualified and experienced attorneys.
+If you have any other questions about high net worth divorce or any other family law issue, please contact us to schedule your initial confidential consultation with one of our qualified and experienced attorneys.